 After a very pleasant stay in The Loft by Brussels Airlines, I still had plenty of time before my flight.
 With Terminal A’s Priority Pass option, the Diamond Lounge, right next door, I headed there to check it out.
 I found a surprisingly decent space, with some especially pleasantly surprising culinary treats inside.

-See also: The Airline Guru’s review of this lounge from last August.
+See also: Rohan’s review of this lounge from last August.